DETOUR RDVEVAY, IN 47043

 A total of 63 acres avail with this beautiful piece of heaven located just on the outskirts of town but with very nice country views, road ftg on both sides, ftg on Indian Creek, and a 30x70 pole barn.
 Approx 30 acres is wooded and hilly but has a building site with unobstructed views.
 Building sites on the creekside also avail and out of the flood plain.
-Check out the attachments under the paperclip icon to view the flood plain map, aerial, survey, and the breakdown of the different tracts and prices (division is optional).
+Check out the attachments under the paperclip icon to view the flood plain map, aerial, and survey. ** Being sold as a whole - no dividing.

 Vevay is a historic river town settled in 1802 by Swiss immigrants relocating from Vevey, Switzerland.

 The new settlers planted one of their favorite crops, grapes, and established the first commercial winery in the United States.
 Although Vevay is the largest town and county seat of Switzerland County, only 1700 people call the small 1.5-mile square town home.